Last Updated on November 21, 2023 by Ron D. Morgan

-OnStar provides vehicle wireless internet.
+OnStar provides wireless internet on vehicles.
 Subscribers can connect their devices to the OnStar vehicle hotspot.
 This makes it easy for you to connect your devices and access the internet while on the go.

 How OnStar works is, that you have to subscribe to any of their data plans.
 After that, you activate the hotspot in your vehicle and connect your device to the wireless network.